 There is established a Special Investigative Unit ("SIU") composed of representatives from key areas of the Company.
 The purpose of the SIU is to investigate suspected fraudulent applications and claims by insureds or persons making claims against policies held by insureds along with any other company related fraudulent activity, deter insurance fraud and to organize the elements of the Company's integrated corporate anti-fraud strategy.
+The SIU has established criteria to investigate insurance fraud relating to products sold by the Company.
 The SIU shall cooperate with the Company's anti-fraud personnel as well as with the Company's legal personnel, Internal Audit, technical support personnel and database support personnel.